magento/magento2-page-builder/docs/how-to/how-to-develop-new-content-type.md

 ## Prerequisites

 Content types are implemented as modules.
-Therefore, this topic assumes have already created a basic Magento module structure in which to add your content type files. **[Add a link to devdocs module topic]**
+Therefore, this topic assumes you have already created a basic Magento module structure in which to add your content type files. **[Add a link to devdocs module topic]**

 ## Overview